Energy Brokers Face Crackdown: Regulation Incoming, Says Government

 Published: 10 July 2025 | By Energy Solicitors Limited

-Days of Deregulation May Soon Be Over
+The Days of Deregulation Could Soon Be Over

 The UK government’s upcoming regulation of energy brokers marks a pivotal development, welcomed by many in the energy legal and consumer protection sectors.
 This follows years of growing concern over mis-sold business energy contracts, hidden commission structures and lack of accountability.

-At Energy Solicitors Limited, we have long represented clients who were misled or financially disadvantaged by energy brokers.
+At Energy Solicitors, we have long represented clients who were misled or financially disadvantaged by energy brokers.
+Businesses should take note as this marks a major turning point.

-Government Consultation: Overwhelming Support for Regulation
+Overwhelming Support for Regulation

 The Department for Energy Security and Net Zero (DESNZ) has revealed the findings of a recent public consultation, where stakeholders across the board supported direct regulation of energy brokers, also known as Third Party Intermediaries (TPIs).